Frequently Asked Questions About Wrongful Termination In Chicago

 In order for termination or dismissal to be deemed “wrongful,” the termination or dismissal must be unlawful.
 Illinois is an “at-will” employment state.
 This means that an employer is generally not required to provide an employee with any notice or reasoning – an employee may be terminated at the employer’s will.
 Employers here in Illinois, like most states, have great discretion over whom they may terminate.
 This is why we created this helpful wrongful termination FAQ.

 Fortunately, there are local, state and federal laws, which protect employees from what can be deemed a “wrongful termination.”
 Wrongful termination occurs when an Employer terminates an employee in violation of an employment agreement or contract or in violation of local, state, or federal law.
 In most wrongful termination cases, there is an important concept known as a “statute of limitations” which governs the time requirements for filing a claim.
-If you have recently been terminated, contact one of our experienced employment attorneys for a free case evaluation.
-Foote, Mielke, Chavez & O’Neil, LLC has decades of experience in actively litigating all types of employment-related claims.
+If you have recently been terminated, contact one of our experienced employment attorneys for a case evaluation.
+FMCO Law, has decades of experience in actively litigating all types of employment-related claims.
 Our firm is dedicated to pursuing workplace justice for employees.

 Most employees in Illinois are considered “at-will.”
 The first place to look is in your employee handbook.
 Most handbooks should have a section that describes the terms of your employment.
 There, you likely find a sentence that describes all company employees as “at-will.”
 If you cannot find a copy of your employee handbook, you may request a copy from HR or request to review your employee personnel file.